 COMMON BRAND NAME(S): Didrex

-USES: Benzphetamine is used along with a doctor-approved, reduced-calorie diet, exercise, and behavior change program to help you lose weight.
+USES: Benzphetamine is used short-term along with a doctor-approved, reduced-calorie diet, exercise, and behavior change program to help you lose weight.
 It is used in people who are significantly overweight (obese) and have not been able to lose enough weight with diet and exercise alone.
 Losing weight and keeping it off can reduce the many health risks that come with obesity, including heart disease, diabetes, high blood pressure, and a shorter life.